 Pesto is expensive for one big reason and one little reason.
 The little reason is Parmesan cheese.
 As mentioned above, real Parmesan cheese can get expensive.
 A little bit goes a long way in our house, but this recipe is far from frugal if an entire cup of cheese is used.
-Unfortunately, I cannot recommend any substitutions for this cheese in pesto.
+Unfortunately, I cannot recommend any substitutions for this cheese in this pesto risotto.

 The big reason pesto is expensive is the pine nuts.
 A quick glance on Amazon shows pine nuts ringing up at over $16 per pound!
 Substitutions can be made for the nuts – almonds, walnuts, even cashew – but the taste will be slightly different in the end.
 If you attempt to substitute the cheese (despite the fair warning) and nuts, you’ll end up with an entirely different product.
 It may not taste bad, but it will not be pesto.

 I’m including a recipe if you choose to make your own; however, this is a case where buying it pre-made may work in your favor.
+If needed you can tweak it a bit to make help fine tune this risotto recipe, should you like more basil or olive oil in your pesto.
 You can not only skip the work (which is always a treat), but you avoid the hefty price tag.
 Most store-bought versions don’t contain anything fake, but always read the labels.
 Costco offers 22oz of the good stuff for $7.99 and it will last WAY beyond this risotto and the rest of Arborio rice.
 Consider a chicken pesto Panini, a cheese steak with provolone and pesto, or even atop your favorite pasta if you need other avenues to enjoy the goodness (or just invite me over for dinner and I’ll gladly take it off your hands).

 - 2 cups loosely packed fresh basil leaves